thinkabovelimit/code-wars/README.md

 * Our aim is to create best optmised scala code to some problems

 # Who can participate
-* Any nerd with a laptop and
+* Any nerd with  laptop and passion

 # How to paticipate
 * fork the repo